-To stave off the threat, Egger subsidiary Timberpak Ltd, which is responsible four sourcing recycled timber for the Hexham plant, is opening a recycling plant on a four-acre site in Washington.
+To stave off the threat, Egger subsidiary Timberpak Ltd, which is responsible for sourcing recycled timber for the Hexham plant, is opening a recycling plant on a four-acre site in Washington.

-The site will process recycled wood it collects from manufacturers and facilities like civic amenities sites from around the North East.
+The site will process recycled wood it collects from manufacturers and facilities including civic amenities sites from around the North East.

-That is expected to create 10 new jobs, opening in January.
+The site is expected to create 10 new jobs, opening in January.